akanuragkumar/url-short-api/README.md

 ## Approach
 This Service has mainly 4 API endpoints for shortening the url, redirecting to original url, search based on keywords and metadata of url.
 If for a particular url, entry alreday exists in db then we share the same and not create another duplicate entry.
-I also added a cronjob that runs every hour to reset the hourly hit count.
+I have also added a cronjob that runs every hour to reset the hourly hit count.

 Things which should be done next:
 1. Add created and modified datetime column in table and periodically delete those entries which are not being modified in last 7 days to optimize db size.